malakdahroug/Mech_Teaching_Mate/README.md

 ### Version 5.0.0
 - Implemented an option to generate code for sequences that contain repetitive parts (no nesting).
-- Manually tested the generation of repetitive sequences.
+- Manually tested the code generation of repetitive sequences.

 ---

 ### Version 4.0.0
 - Implemented an option to generate code for sequences that contain timers.
-- Manually tested the generation of timed sequences.
+- Manually tested the code generation of timed sequences.
 ---

 ### Version 3.0.0
 - Implemented an option to generate code for sequences that contain concurrent parts.
-- Manually tested the generation of concurrent sequences.
+- Manually tested the code generation of concurrent sequences.

 ---